Learn all about Power Bi templates for Domotz.

 You can run the Domotz Power BI templates on your computer or a server through the Power BI Desktop app or through Power BI Pro.
-Please, be sure to run a version of Power BI of February 2021 or later.
+Please, be sure to run a version of Power BI by February 2021 or later.

-Before opening the template, make sure that you have installed the domotz connector and configured the Domotz API endpoint and key as described in Power BI API – Create custom network and device reports.
+Before opening the template, make sure that you have installed the Domotz connector and configured the Domotz API endpoint and key as described in Power BI API – Create custom network and device reports.

 When opening the template, a popup message will ask the time interval of the historical data to be retrieved: